mongodb/specifications/source/retryable-writes/tests/README.rst

   - ``operation``: Document describing the operation to be executed.
-The operation should be executed through a collection object derived from a client that has been created with the ``retryWrites=true`` option.
-    This will have some or all of the following fields:
+The operation should be executed through a collection object derived from a client that has been created with ``clientOptions``.
+The operation will have some or all of the following fields:

     - ``name``: The name of the operation as defined in the CRUD specification.